caseycesari/GeoJSON.js/README.md

 ## Example Usage

-The library has one method--`parse`.
+The library has one method, `parse`, which takes an array of objects with geometry data as the first parameter, and an object consisting of settings for the second parameter.

 Take the example data below: